 Digital Object Identifier (DOI)

 Venugopal, Sharmila; Hamm, Thomas M.; and Jung, Ranu, "Differential Contributions Of Somatic And Dendritic Calcium-Dependent Potassium Currents To The Control Of Motoneuron Excitability Following Spinal Cord Injury" (2012).
-Neurobiology.
+Translational Neuroscience.
 82.